Accenture/AmpliGraph/docs/experiments.rst

                                                           seed: 0
 ========== ======= ======== ======== ======== ======== ==========================

+.. note:: FB15K-237 validation and test sets include triples with entities that do not occur
-.. note:: We removed (829) unseen entities in FB15k-237 (validation, test) sets in this experiment.
+    in the training set.
+We We removed (829) unseen entities in FB15k-237 (validation, test) sets in this experiment.